Diane Keaton

 BirthdayJan.
 5, 1946

-BiographyDiane Keaton (née Hall; born January 5, 1946) is an American actress.
-She has received various accolades throughout her career spanning over five decades, including an Academy Award, a BAFTA Award, and two Golden Globe Awards, in addition to nominations for two Emmy Awards, and a Tony Award.
-She was honored with the Film Society of Lincoln Center Gala Tribute in 2007 and an AFI Life Achievement Award in 2017.
+BiographyDiane Keaton (née Hall; January 5, 1946 – October 11, 2025) was an American actress.
+Her career spanned more than five decades, during which she rose to prominence in the New Hollywood movement.
+She collaborated frequently with Woody Allen, appearing in eight of his films.
+Keaton's accolades include an Academy Award, a BAFTA Award, and two Golden Globe Awards, along with nominations for two Emmy Awards and a Tony Award.
+She was honored with the Film at Lincoln Center Gala Tribute in 2007 and the AFI Life Achievement Award in 2017.

-Keaton's career began on stage when she appeared in the original 1968 Broadway production of the musical Hair.
-The next year she was nominated for a Tony Award for Best Featured Actress in a Play for her performance in Woody Allen's comic play Play It Again, Sam.
-She then made her screen debut in a small role in Lovers and Other Strangers (1970), before rising to prominence with her first major film role as Kay Adams-Corleone in Francis Ford Coppola's The Godfather (1972), a role she reprised in its sequels Part II (1974) and Part III (1990).
-She has frequently collaborated with Woody Allen, beginning with the film adaptation of Play It Again, Sam (1972).
-Her next two films with him, Sleeper (1973) and Love and Death (1975), established her as a comic actress, while her fourth, Annie Hall (1977), won her the Academy Award for Best Actress.
+Keaton's career began on stage, acting in the ensemble of the original Broadway production of the musical Hair (1968) and the romantic interest in Woody Allen's comic play, Play It Again, Sam (1969), the latter of which earned her a nomination for a Tony Award for Best Featured Actress in a Play.
+She made her screen debut with a small role in Lovers and Other Strangers (1970) before rising to prominence with her first major film role as Kay Adams in Francis Ford Coppola's The Godfather (1972), a role she reprised in the sequels Part II (1974) and Part III (1990).
+She frequently collaborated with Allen establishing herself as a comic actress acting in the film adaptation of Play It Again, Sam (1972) followed by Sleeper (1973), Love and Death (1975), and Annie Hall (1977).
+The latter won her the Academy Award for Best Actress.

 Biography from the Wikipedia article Diane Keaton.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.